surf3s/EDM/readme.md

 #### What total station should I use?

 Currently EDM is tested on Topcon and Leica.
 For Topcon, I tested (in January of 2023) a model GM-55/EBL.
 Topcon has kept their communication protocols very consistent over the last forty years.
 The first version of this program was written for a Topcon GTS-3B, and I didn't change the code at all to work on the brand new GM-55.
 My guess is that EDM will work on virtually any basic model of Topcon total station.
 For Leica, I have tested an older Builder R200M, an older TCR403, a newer TS13 and a newer TS07.
 Over the years, Leica introduced a new communications protocol called GeoCOM.
 For a while I think some stations supported both the old protocol and the new GeoCOM.
 Now I think they only support GeoCOM.
 EDM supports both.
+EDM now also works with GeoMax stations.

 In the past EDM also worked with Sokkia stations.
 I think I could make it work again with Sokkia stations, but I need someone to help me test them.
 The same is true for Nokkia stations, though here I think I never had a successful test.
 If someone wants to work with me on it, I am willing to try again.
 If you are a programmer, make the code work with these types, place a pull request, and I will put the code into the main program here.